High-dimensional limit theorems for SGD: Effective dynamics and critical scaling: Two-layer networks for the XOR Gaussian mixture

-Consider the corresponding classification problem using a two-layer neural network, $\hat{y}(X)=\sigma(v\cdot g(WX)),$ where $\sigma$ and $g$ are as in Section~\ref{sec:binary-gmm}.
-We take $W$ to be a $K\times N$ matrix and $v$ to be a $K$-vector, and consider the binary cross-entropy loss ($K\ge 4$ so that a good classifier is expressible by the network).
-It is shown in Lemma~\ref{lem:XOR-summary-stats} that the law of the loss at a point $(v,W)$ depends only on the following $4K + \binom{K}{2}$ variables: for $1\le i\le j\le K$,
+Consider the corresponding classification problem using a two-layer neural network, taking as our estimator of the class label $\hat{y}(X)$ to be the natural rounding of $\sigma(v\cdot g(WX))$, where $\sigma$ and $g$ are the sigmoid and ReLU as in Section~\ref{sec:binary-gmm}.
+We take $W$ to be a $K\times N$ matrix and $v$ to be a $K$-vector.

+To train the network, we again consider the binary cross-entropy loss with $\ell_2$-penalty.
+This loss is identical to \eqref{eq:Loss-bgmm} \emph{mutatis mutandis}.
+For the readers convenience, we recall that the loss is of the form